 Plant foliage is often one of the biggest attractions in the landscape.
 Seasonal color changes, different shapes, dramatic hues and even variegated leaves add drama and contrast.
 Variegated plants for gardens may be a natural mutation or engineered.
 It can often be difficult to keep your striped, stippled or mottled plant buddy bearing its variegation but there are a few tips to keep plants looking their best and wearing their stripes of honor proudly.

 Variegated plants for gardens add a unique and unexpected touch to gardens populated by standard green foliage.
 What does plant variegation mean?
 It is the result of a mutated leaf cell and can be inherited or random.
 Gardening with variegated plants offers a host of interesting opportunities to accent and brighten regular foliage as well as provide a unique foil for flowering specimens.
 The result is a glorious cacophony of texture, hues and tones.

 Variegation is produced when the plant cells lack pigment.
 It is usually a random mutation but can be propagated by using parent tissue.
 White coloring indicates the lack of chloroplasts, which help in photosynthesis by turning solar energy in to plant carbohydrates.
-This means variegated plants tend to grow more slowly than their counterparts.
-The effect may exhibit as wide light patches, stripes, dots and irregular patches.
+This means variegated plants tend to grow more slowly

 Few plants with variegated foliage occur in nature.
 The majority are propagated in greenhouses as the later generation of a random sport with variegated leaves.
 Variegated plants for gardens come in a wide range of forms, both annual and perennial, flowering or simply bushy.